Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_2.md

 ![From Scrollmapper, Prepared for Gephi:](../../images/enoch-job-wisdom-connection.png)

-By choosing Export -> Export Graph to Gephi, and importing it into Gephi, you get this:
+By choosing `Export -> Export Graph to Gephi`, and importing it into Gephi, you get this:

 ![Exported Scrollmapper Graph in Gephi](../../images/job-enoch-gephi.png)